Cheffrey2000/ReadME_LaTeX_Editor-/README.md

 # Usage

-from within the folder of the repo you wish to change, simply run `python ~/PATH/latex-to-canvas.py <lesson number>
+from within the folder of the repo you wish to change, simply run `python ~/PATH/latex-to-canvas.py <lesson number>'